Home » Military and Veteran Scholarships » College Scholarships for Military Dependents

 Between $500-$3,000, multiple recipients.

-Details: This award is for the children of those serving as active duty or reserves in the US Marine Corps.
+Details: This award is for the children of those serving on active duty or reserves in the US Marine Corps.
 The parent can also be a veteran with an honorable discharge or one who was killed in action.
-Children of active duty or reserve US Navy Corpsman who are serving or who have served with a US Marine unit, veteran US Navy Corpsman who have served with a US Marine unit and have an honorable discharge, or those who have been killed in action while doing so also qualify.
+Children of active duty or reserve US Navy Corpsman who are serving or have served with a US Marine unit, veteran US Navy Corpsman who have served with a US Marine unit and have an honorable discharge, or those who have been killed in action while doing so also qualify.

 Website for more information and to apply for this scholarship: link